xealits/TopTaus/Readme.txt

   (where "sample" is ttbar, wjets, etc. Strings can be found in bin/physicsAnalysis.cc)
 - on the LIP batch:
   cd scripts/lip-batch/
-  EDIT submit-jobs.sh in order to change the script path to your local installation.
+  sh combineResults.sh path/to/dir clean --> this cleans the output directory in which you want to store the outputs EDIT submit-jobs.sh in order to change the script path to your local installation.
   EDIT the *output* paths in test/physicsAnalysisParSets_cfg.py .
-The input are fixed (53X production) sh submit-jobs.sh
-  EDIT combineResults.sh path/to/dir to the output directory you do want RUN physicsAnalysis test/physicsAnalysisParSets_cfg.py doPlots   ---> this produces plots RUN physicsAnalysis test/physicsAnalysisParSets_cfg.py doTables  ---> this produces tables
+The input are fixed (53X production) sh submit-jobs.sh qstat -u username --> this checks whether your jobs are running and if they did already finish sh combineResults.sh path/to/dir hadd --> this hadds the relevant output files RUN physicsAnalysis test/physicsAnalysisParSets_cfg.py doPlots   ---> this produces plots RUN physicsAnalysis test/physicsAnalysisParSets_cfg.py doTables  ---> this produces tables
 - have fun